1993–94 Detroit Red Wings season

 The 1993–94 Detroit Red Wings season saw the Red Wings finish in first place in the Central Division with a record of 46 wins, 30 losses, and 8 ties for 100 points.
 They were eliminated in the first round of the playoffs by the San Jose Sharks in seven games.

 Offseason

+On June 15, Scotty Bowman was named the team's new head coach.

 Regular season

 The Red Wings led the NHL in goals (356), even-strength goals (249), short-handed goals (22) and shots on goal (2,990).
 Four Red Wings reached the 30-goal plateau and six reached the 70-point plateau.
 On Friday, February 11, 1994, the Red Wings scored three short-handed goals in a 6–3 win over the Philadelphia Flyers.

 Final standings

 Playoffs

 The Red Wings, having finished 1st in the Western Conference and first in the NHL in scoring, were heavily favored to win in their first-round matchup against the eighth-seeded San Jose Sharks, who were making their first playoff appearance in franchise history.
-Despite outshooting San Jose 218–153 and outscoring them 27–21 in the series, the Red Wings were upset in seven games for the second consecutive playoff year; in Game 7, played on April 30, 1994, the Sharks edged the Wings 3–2 to advance to the second round.
+Despite outshooting San Jose 218–153 and outscoring them 27–21 in the series, the Red Wings were upset in seven games for the second consecutive playoff year, becoming the first top-seeded team in North American sports history to ever lose to an eighth seed.
+In Game 7, played on April 30, 1994, the Sharks edged the Wings 3–2 to advance to the second round.